Purpose

 To limit excessive rescues involving weak/non swimmers in higher risk areas such as the deep end, slides, and diving boards.
 This swim test was implemented as a form of insurance for both patrons, and staff.

-After being in effect for just one summer, we only performed 6 active rescues.... throughout the entire Summer of 2022!
+After being in effect for just one summer, we performed 6 active rescues throughout the entire Summer of 2022.
+An amazing feat when compared to the previous number of active rescues performed over the course of the summer, totaling closer to 40!
 Our staff is happy to discuss the positive impact that this policy has had on our facility, as well as the increased sense of safety, and undeniable role it plays in our daily operations.

 We do, however recognize that it may be an initial stressor for children upon arrival, to be asked to complete a swim test.
 We recommend that you and your child get some practice before taking the test, such as: practice jumping in, treading, swimming front crawl, and just being IN the water beforehand.